SethMMorton/cmake_fortran_template/README.md

+**NOTE** I no longer actively code in Fortran, nor use nor do I any longer use CMake.
+However, I do not want this repository to become a dead resource.
+If you have found that information in this template is out-of-date, or if there are better ways to approach solving these problems, *please* make a pull request.

 # CMake Fortran Template #

 I have found there is a dirth of information about how to create Fortran projects with CMake on the web.
 For this reason, I have created a template project for Fortran using CMake as the build system.